dicieous/Array-program/README.md

 # Array-program
-The list of programms relatedto array i've done
+The list of programs relatedto array i've done